Restaurant Details

 Final Thoughts

-All in, Pici nails the balance, small plates without stinginess, proper pacing, and staff who keep things human.
-Moreover, the room holds its rhythm so dishes land hot while you feel looked after rather than managed.
-Meanwhile, the format encourages curiosity, so sharing “just one more” becomes part of the fun.
+All in all, Pici nails the balance, delicious and well thought out balanced plates without stinginess, a good pace to the service and staff who keep things human.
 Consequently, “one more plate?” feels inevitable.
 Ultimately, I’ll definitely be back, happily, and soon.

 What I Want To Order Next Time

-• Beef & provolone supplì – they looked outrageously good drifting past to other tables.
+- Beef & Provolone Supplì – they looked outrageously good drifting past to other tables.
+I wish we’d had ordered!

-• Paccheri with wild mushrooms – clocked it on the menu and immediately filed it under “must try!”
+- Paccheri with Wild Mushrooms – clocked it on the menu and immediately filed it under “must try next time!”

 Would I Return?

 Absolutely 9/10.
-Because the room has warmth, the service has rhythm, and the plates land hot and happy, I’m already plotting the return.
+Because the dining room has warmth, the service has a good rhythm, and the plates land hot and divinely delicious, I’m already plotting the return.
 And yes, I’ll bring a good eater so I can justify “just a few more plates.”

 P.S.
-If you like this Pici Nottingham review, you might enjoy my other Restaurant reviews same hungry honesty, different menus!
+If you like this Pici Nottingham review, you might enjoy my other Restaurant reviews same hungry honesty, different menus and loctions!